![]() |

 I think the reason we're trying to achieve wholeness, inner completeness and satisfaction - is the fact that we live increasingly in a state of dis-ease.
 Living in a world of instant gratification where everything is geared towards rushing along at breakneck speed - we lose touch with our center and core that provides us with the peace, comfort and strength we need to flourish and find true happiness.

 Living 'on edge' most of the time - which induces states of high stress and anxiety - means something has got to give sooner or later.
-And that dis-ease we experience eventually catches up with us - whether it be as a disease/illness, any form of eating disorder, mental breakdown or naturally addiction, whether it be alcoholism, drug addiction, gambling etc.
+And that dis-ease we experience eventually catches up with us - whether it be as a disease/illness, any form of eating disorder, mental breakdown or naturally addiction, whether it be alcoholism, drug related, gambling etc.

-There are a couple of pieces that should be read in conjunction with each other.
+These are a couple of pieces that should be read in conjunction with each other.
 The first one looks at the question of the whole addiction and Alcoholism Hereditary perspective.

 And once you've finished reading that, I suggest that you move onto the Alcoholism and Genetics link to look to see how it all ties together.